cloudfoundry-community/bosh-cloudstack-cpi-release/README.md

 # bosh-cloudstack-cpi-release

 This is work in progress / feedbacks welcome (use issues).
-A quick stable v2 dev release is [available](https://bosh-cloudstack-cpi-boshrelease.s3.amazonaws.com/boshrelease-bosh-cloudstack-cpi-release-2%2Bdev.1.tgz)
+Tested on cloudstack 4.3, xen 6.2 The cloudstack cpi is available on [bosh.io](http://bosh.io/releases/github.com/cloudfoundry-community/bosh-cloudstack-cpi-release)

 ## Design :